ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

     head -n 10 oliver.art.txt

-The option **-n** followd by a number (N) tells the command to show the first N lines of a file.
+The option **-n** followed by a number (N) tells the command to show the first N lines of a file.

 As one can imagine, there is a command to look at the last number of lines of a file, which is ***tail***.

     tail -n 10 oliver.art.txt

-There is one very useful command that can show a file page by page, which does not have to read the entire file before displaying, therefore it has advantage when looking at a hugh file.
+There is one very useful command that can show a file page by page, which does not have to read the entire file before displaying, therefore it has advantage when looking at a huge file.

     less all_counts.txt